orgmanager/orgmanager/readme.md

 [![license](https://img.shields.io/github/license/fossasia/orgmanager.svg)](LICENSE.md)
 [![Packagist](https://img.shields.io/packagist/v/fossasia/orgmanager.svg)](https://packagist.org/packages/fossasia/orgmanager)

 Orgmanager is an invite system for GitHub organizations created by [Miguel Piedrafita](https://github.com/m1guelpf).
-Orgmanager is no longer actively be maintained and as FOSSASIA is using the system we decided to fork it and update it to keep it running.
+FOSSASIA is using the system and we decided to fork it and update it to keep it running.
 We also encourage the community to continue the development.

-## Usage

 An automatically deployed version of Orgmanager from the repository at FOSSASIA is available at https://orgmanager.herokuapp.com.
 Anyone can use it to invite others to their organization.

 ## Dependencies